mcuntz/pyjams/docs/source/index.rst

    * - :func:`~pyjams.alpha_kin_h2o`
      - Kinetic fractionation of molecular diffusion of water vapour
    * - :func:`~pyjams.argmax`
-     - Wrapper for numpy.argmax, numpy.ma.argmax, and using max for Python iterables.
+     - Wrapper for numpy.argmax, numpy.ma.argmax, and using max for Python iterables
    * - :func:`~pyjams.argmin`
-     - Wrapper for numpy.argmin, numpy.ma.argmin, and using min for Python iterables.
+     - Wrapper for numpy.argmin, numpy.ma.argmin, and using min for Python iterables
    * - :func:`~pyjams.argsort`
-     - Wrapper for numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables.
+     - Wrapper for numpy.argsort, numpy.ma.argsort, and using sorted for Python iterables
    * - :func:`~pyjams.closest`
-     - Index in array which entry is closest to a given number.
+     - Index in array which entry is closest to a given number
    * - :mod:`~pyjams.const`
-     - Physical, mathematical, computational, isotope, and material constants.
+     - Physical, mathematical, computational, isotope, and material constants
    * - :func:`~pyjams.division.division`
      - Divide two arrays, return 'otherwise' if division by 0
-   * - :func:`~pyjams.division.div
+   * - :func:`~pyjams.division.div`
      - Alias for division
    * - :func:`~pyjams.screening.ee`
      - Alias for screening